Riverton in Cherokee County, Kansas — The American Midwest (Upper Plains)

 Erected by Frontier Military Historic Byway and Kansas Byways.

-Topics.
-This historical marker is listed in these topic lists: African Americans • Forts and Castles • War, US Civil.
-A significant historical month for this entry is August 1863.
+Topics and series.
+This historical marker is listed in these topic lists: Native Americans • Roads & Vehicles • War, US Civil.
+In addition, it is included in the U.S. Route 66 🛣️ series list.
+A significant historical year for this entry is 1926.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Baxter Springs Massacre and Today (here, next to this marker); Where Two Roads Converge (here, next to this marker); Land's Legacy (a few steps from this marker); Bridging the American Divide (a few steps from this marker); Boom Towns (a few steps from this marker); Cosmopolitan Corner (a few steps from this marker); Crossroads of Kansas (a few steps from this marker); Baxter Springs Massacre (approx. 0.8 miles away).
+Fort Blair (here, next to this marker); Baxter Springs Massacre and Today (here, next to this marker); Land's Legacy (a few steps from this marker); Bridging the American Divide (a few steps from this marker); Boom Towns (a few steps from this marker); Cosmopolitan Corner (a few steps from this marker); Crossroads of Kansas (a few steps from this marker); Baxter Springs Massacre (approx. 0.8 miles away).
 Touch for a list and map of all markers in Riverton.